Data searches

 closepopup

 We carry out research including roost and habitat surveys to build our knowledge of the ecology of the bats of West Yorkshire.
-We also receive and hold records on bat roosts and sightings from around the county
+We also partner with other organisations such as universities to support students conducting MSc and PhD research on bats.

 We carry out research including roost and habitat surveys to build our knowledge of the ecology of the bats of West Yorkshire.
-We also receive and hold records on bat roosts and sightings from around the county
+We also partner with other organisations such as universities to support students conducting MSc and PhD research on bats.

 closepopup